zephyrproject-rtos/zephyr/doc/security/security-overview.rst

 Introduction
 ************

-This document outlines the steps of the Zephyr Security board towards a defined security process that helps developers build more secure software while addressing security compliance requirements.
+This document outlines the steps of the Zephyr Security Subcommittee towards a defined security process that helps developers build more secure software while addressing security compliance requirements.
 It presents the key ideas of the security process and outlines which documents need